maths/moodle-qtype_stack/doc/en/Authoring/ImportExport.md

  * the options which ask the student to verify and to show validation feedback.
  * question level penalty option.
 * Questions with a single potential response tree import with the PRT feedback in the specific feedback slot, not in the question text.
 We envisage this will enable single part questions to respect a wider variety of Moodle question behaviours.
-* When importing question tests, the new testing mechanism in STACK 3 enables the teacher to specifiy a score and penalty, not just an answernote.
+* When importing question tests, the new testing mechanism in STACK 3 enables the teacher to specify a score and penalty, not just an answernote.
 Since we have to set defaults on import, most question tests now fail and this information will need to be added by hand.
 A good opportunity to confirm questions have imported correctly.....